The Children’s Community Nursing service provide respite support for children with chronic, life limiting or terminal illnesses at home.

 What is respite?

-The aim is to enhance the quality of life for a child or young person with complex health needs and their family.
+The aim of respite is to enhance the quality of life for a baby, child or young person with complex health needs and their family.
 This is achieved through providing support and periods of respite, usually in the family home.

 Respite sessions are designed to:

-- Provide the family or main carers of the child/ young person with a short break in the form of a 3 hour session offered weekly, fortnightly, monthly or during school holidays.
+- Provide the family or main carers of the baby, child or young person with a short break in the form of a 3 hour session offered weekly, fortnightly, monthly or during school holidays.

-- Provide the child / young person with the opportunity to be taken out of the family home e.g. for a walk or to attend activities (consent and risk assessment will be completed.)
+- Provide the baby, child or young person with the opportunity to be taken out of the family home e.g. for a walk or to attend activities (consent and risk assessment will be completed.)

-- Provide all cares in line with the child’s personal care plans during the session to safely meet their care needs.
+- Provide all cares in line with the child’s personal care plan which will have been developed with the family to ensure that all cares are met during the session.

 - Support with play or sensory activities.